Wotcnt/Polyrifringence-Engine/README.md

 ---

-### 🜎 Reflection
+> Beyond the divide, the system shows you its laws.

-`Beyond the divide, the system shows you its laws.` `Hold it there just long enough to learn, not to break.`
+> Hold it there just long enough to learn, not to break.

 </details>